State courts closed Monday, Tuesday

-State courts are closed today and will be closed Tuesday in light of Gov. Charlie Baker’s declaration of a state of emergency due to the coronavirus.
+State courts were closed Monday and will be closed Tuesday in light of Gov. Charlie Baker’s declaration of a state of emergency due to the coronavirus.

-The courts will contact members of juries in trials in progress and anyone with pending matters should contact the clerk’s office Wednesday, according to the state Trial Court.
+The courts will contact jurors serving on trials in progress and anyone with pending matters should contact the clerk’s office Wednesday, according to the state Trial Court.

 The Attleboro area comes under the jurisdiction of district courts in Attleboro, Taunton and Wrentham.
 Juvenile cases in the Attleboro area are heard in Taunton and Dedham courts and the most serious criminal cases are heard in superior courts in Fall River and Dedham.

-His lawyer, Kevin Reddington of Brockton, has said his client suffers from a mental illness and is currently being treated at Bridgewater State Hospital.
+His lawyer, Kevin Reddington of Brockton, has said his client suffers from mental illness and is being treated at Bridgewater State Hospital.

 Last Friday, the state Supreme Judicial Court suspended all criminal and civil jury trials except those that were already being conducted.